petervdmeer/endless-sky/docs/rfcs/text/0052-formation-flying.md

       - If the start keyword is given multiple times, then the values will be added.
          - This can be usefull if the coordinates should be calculated partially based on pixels and partially on ship sizes.
          - This can also be usefull if the x-coordinates should depend on ships-width and y-coordinates on ships-height.
    - `end [polar] [diameter|width|height] <x#> <y#>` The location where to end a line.
-(Default is the start location, resulting in only 1 slot on the line.)
+(Default is the start location, resulting in a line that describes only a single position.)
       - For lines this is relative to the center of the formation.
          - For repeat lines this coordinate is relative to the previous end coordinate.
       - The keywords `polar`, `diameter`, `width` and `height` work the same as for the `start` keyword.
       - Giving this keyword multiple times works the same as for the start keyword.
-   - `slots <nr#>`: The amount of slots on a line.
-(Default is 1, meaning that the line is just a single point on the start location.)
+   - `positions <nr#>`: The amount of positions on a line.
+(Default is 1, meaning that the line is just a single position on the start location.)
-      - Or the amount of slots to increase/decrease on each growth step when given in a line repeat section.
+      - Or the amount of positions to increase/decrease on each growth step when given in a line repeat section.
-      - Ships/slots are distributed evenly over the line between the start and the end coordiate.
+      - Ships/positions are distributed evenly over the line between the start and the end coordiate.
-      - The keyword `regulated` indicates that the slots increase will only happen when the resulting space between ships is at least the same amount as on the original line.
+      - The keyword `regulated` indicates that the increase in positions will only happen when the resulting space between ships is at least the same amount as on the original line.
-   - `skip [first] [last]` Indicates if the first and/or last slot in the line needs to be skipped.
+   - `skip [first] [last]` Indicates if the first and/or last position in the line needs to be skipped.
    - `centered` Indicates that the line grows from the center instead of the start position.
    - `repeat`: Section for repeating a line when the formation needs to grow.
       - Repeat lines that reach a size of 0 will not repeat further.
+      - The `"positions delta"` keyword gives the amount of positions to increase/decrease on each a repeat that is done.
       - The keyword `alternating` indicates that every 1st, 3rd, and every other uneven repeating line will fill from end to start instead of from start to end.
          - The alternating keyword can be combined with centered and will still be relevant for some regular formations when ships move to earlier positions.
       - A single line can have multiple repeat sections.